Printable Family Emergency Plan

 9. ACTIVITIES.
 Finding ways to spend quality time day after day is one of the biggest challenges.
 Adding a variety of activities will make the day have quality time for the Alzheimer's sufferer, and for the caregiver.
 Arts and crafts, conversation and visiting, container gardening, puzzles, movies, outings, cooking, and other interests can make a dull day into a good day.
 Frustration and wandering may be decreased by focusing on involvement with activities.

 10. TRAINING CAREGIVERS.
 Studies have proven that a trained caregiver experiences less stress and is more able to provide quality assistance.
-Caregivers can contact the
+Caregivers can contact the Alzheimers Association or the American Foundation for Alzheimers in order to receive training and join a support group.

 10 Ways To Help Seniors Prepare For Disaster